ibm-cloud-docs/BlockStorage/expandable_block_storage.md

 ## How can I tell if my storage is encrypted?

-Storage provisioned with enhanced capabilities is always encryped-at-rest.
+Storage provisioned with enhanced capabilities is always encrypted-at-rest.
 You can easily tell that your storage is eligible if it has a "lock" icon next to it in the portal UI.

 ## How can I resize my storage?